delineatormedia/raddemo/README.md

 ## Instructions

 1. Run `npm install`.
-2. Add your video file and timecode info to demo.js.
 3. Run `rollup -c rollup.config.js` to build.

 radDemo can be used as a library or as an ES6 module.
 To use it as a library, refer to `demo-library.html` and